movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

                     Each bit corresponds to one of 4 image components (RGBA).

-                    If the specified bit value is 0, the image component is not used, while value 1 means that the component is used.
+                    If the specified bit value is 0, the component is not used, value 1 means that the component is used.
     =============== ====================================================================

-This modifier has some limitations depending on the instruction kind:
+This modifier has some limitations depending on instruction kind:

     =================================================== ========================
     Instruction Kind                                    Valid dmask Values